Counseling

 If you have never been in counseling, you may be a bit nervous and wonder what happens during counseling sessions.

-The first session will begin by your counselor asking you what has brought you to the decision to seek therapy.
-She/he will want to know what you would like to change in your life and how you think that you will recognize when therapy is helping.
-Hopefully, as you talk to your counselor, she/he will learn the basics about your life and what causes you hurt or difficulty.
+The first session will begin with us discussing what has brought you to your decision to seek therapy.
+I will want to know what you would like to change in your life and how you think that you will recognize when therapy is helping.
+Hopefully as we talk, I will learn the basics about your life and what causes you hurt or difficulty.
 You may be asked clarifying questions as the conversation continues.

-During the first few sessions, you and your counselor will be learning about each other and evaluating how it feels to work together.
-You will need to decide whether you think your counselor is a person with whom you can be open and honest as you share about your challenges and life.
-Your counselor will also be evaluating if she/he is the best person to help you or if there is another therapist better qualified to work beside you.
-If either of you feel as if you are not a good match, you will be referred to another resource or counselor who can help you.
+During the first few sessions, we will be learning about each other and evaluating how it feels to work together.
+You will need to decide whether you think I am a person with whom you can be open and honest as you share about your challenges and life.
+I will also be evaluating if I think I am the best person to help you or if I know of another therapist better qualified to work beside you.
+If either of us feels as if we are not a good match, I will refer you to another resource or counselor who can help you.

-If you and your counselor both decide to work together, then you will jointly decide on how your work should proceed.
-Your counselor will make therapy suggestions that you are encouraged to research and investigate.
-(You will be asked for your input into your individual therapy plan and the therapeutic relationship as you and your counselor continue your work together. ) It is at this time that you will be asked to commit to regular counseling sessions.
+If the decision is made to work together, we will jointly decide on how your work should proceed.
+I will make therapy suggestions that you will be encouraged to research and investigate.
+(You will be asked for your input into your individual therapy plan and the therapeutic relationship as we continue our work together.)
+It is at this time that you will be asked to commit to regular counseling sessions.
 Therapy can last anywhere from a few sessions to sessions spanning months/years – depending on your individual needs, hurts, experiences and goals.

-At all times, however, it is important to understand that the majority of your “work” will be done outside of the counselor’s office.
+At all times however, it is important to understand that the majority of your “work” will be done outside of my office.
 The more work you do on your own between counseling sessions, the quicker you will begin to see positive results in your life.

 - Adoption